Brand Photography Pricing in South Florida: What Businesses Should Expect

 - What retouching is included?

-- What are the usage rights — organic social, website, paid ads, broadcast?
+- What are the usage rights, organic social, website, paid ads, broadcast?

 - Can I see recent work from a similar business in South Florida?

-Brand photography is rarely the line item that breaks a marketing budget — it is the foundation that everything else (website, social, Google profile, ads) leans on.
+Brand photography is rarely the line item that breaks a marketing budget.
+It is the foundation that everything else (website, social, Google profile, ads) leans on.
 The right tier produces a library that pays for itself across every channel it appears in.

 Plan a brand shoot that pays for itself.

-Lunna photographs businesses across Fort Lauderdale, Miami, Boca Raton, and South Florida — with clear scope, fair pricing, and a real production team.
+Lunna photographs businesses across Fort Lauderdale, Miami, Boca Raton, and South Florida, with clear scope, fair pricing, and a real production team.

 Book a Strategy Call